Training teams and individuals

 - You will be able to create hypotheses and experiments (so called Riskiest Assumption Tests) to validate the hypotheses

-This course is for everyone who works with other people.
-The examples are mainly from Agile and UX, but the methods, principles and models are generic.
+This workshop is for everyone who works with other people.
+The examples are mainly from IT but the methods, principles and models are generic.
 No prerequisites needed.

 - You will be able to improve your collaborative activities and process